Our current take-make-waste linear approach to manufacturing and waste is unsustainable.

 The circular model asks designers, material engineers, manufacturers, consumers, recyclers and those who repurpose to think about a product, how it is made, what it is made from and where it will go after it reaches the end of its useful life.

-While it may be argued that some industries will be impacted by the reduced demand for raw materials, as a consequence of the shift, more employment opportunities will appear within new green economies who are adopting to the new models.
+While it may be argued that some industries will be impacted by the reduced demand for raw materials, as a consequence of the shift to new, greener economies, more employment opportunities will appear.
+For example, there are more job opportunities in resource recovery than there are in landfill and the ‘repair’ industry is expected to expand as people look to keeping their products in use for as long as possible.

 Start thinking about how you can design waste out of floristry.